 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should start taking SEROQUEL, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking SEROQUEL, talk to your doctor

 Before you start to take it

 Tell your doctor if you have any allergies to:

 any other medicines

 any other substances, such a foods, dyes or preservatives